demergent-labs/kybra/the_kybra_book/src/kybra.md

 -   Kybra does not yet have many live, successful, continuously operating applications deployed to the IC
 -   Kybra does not yet have extensive automated property tests
 -   Kybra does not yet have multiple independent security reviews/audits
+-   Kybra uses a new Python interpreter that is less mature than CPython

 ##### High cycle usage